 After receiving Modi at the airport (as per protocol), Patnaik attended a review meeting on post-cyclone relief and rehabilitation that was chaired by Modi.
 Union Ministers Dharmendra Pradhan and Pratap Sarangi also attended the meeting.
 The Prime Minister also undertook an aerial survey of the cyclone-affected areas in the two states.

 Patnaik said Odisha will meet the expenses for relief, rehabilitation and reconstruction from its own resources.
-The Odisha chief minister, displaying far-sightedness, sought central assistance for long-term measures to make Odisha disaster resilient (read ).
+The Odisha chief minister, displaying far-sightedness, sought central assistance for long-term measures to make Odisha disaster resilient (read this tweet).

 He told Modi that Odisha needs disaster-resilient power infrastructure and buoyant coastal protection which can resist storm surges.
 The Prime Minister reportedly assured Patnaik and the Union Government would provide all assistance to help Odisha make itself disaster-resilient in the long run.